-These strong points, however, do have some limitations that should be mentioned.
-First, the sample was not representative of a working population or of workers in the retail sector, which might decrease the opportunity to generalize the obtained results.
-A second limitation of the present study is that it is cross-sectional, so we cannot strengthen the basis for causal inference regarding MSDs.
-Therefore, adopting a rigorous longitudinal research design would reduce the likelihood of the findings having arisen due to chance and would allow us to investigate the effective impact that bullying has on workers who develop MSDs.
-Moreover, the adopted measures were paper-and-pencil reports, which can lead to biased responses from the subjects.
-Although adopting MSDs self-report represents a limitation, evidence suggests that questionnaires are more sensitive indicators of MSD problems than preexisting data sources [42].
-However, in this study, objective measures would be suitable only for assessing the MSDs, for instance, by medical evaluation.
-On the other hand, attempting to collect objective measures of the presence of bullying in the workplace would not be feasible, due to problems linked to the measures of negative activities, such as bullying, which are subjective and difficult to identify [43].
-Furthermore, it is not possible to state whether the training session could have partly impacted the workers’ response rate but that session was considered necessary also from the company management as workers had to answer to questions concerning their health and potential issues concerning bullying at work.
-A final limitation is that the adopted measure of workplace bullying insisted exclusively on repetitive and prolonged exposure to negative workplace behaviours, thus ignoring other important defining elements of the bullying definition such as the perceived imbalance of power between target and perpetrator(s).
-Although measures insisting on exposure to negative acts are often used in the literature and they are also recommended when the aim of the study is to look at the relationship between bullying and other variables [44], such measures are far from being a perfect operationalization of bullying.
+The current study has some limitations that should be recognized.
+First, the sample was not representative of a working population or of workers in the retail sector, which might decrease the generality of the results.
+Second, the study was cross-sectional; as such, we could not make causal inferences regarding MSDs.
+Therefore, adopting a rigorous longitudinal research design would allow the current findings to be verified and would facilitate investigation of the impact that bullying has on workers who develop MSDs.
+Moreover, paper-and-pencil reports were used in the study, which can lead to biased responses from the subjects.
+Although assessing MSDs via self-report represents a limitation, evidence suggests that questionnaires are more sensitive indicators of MSD problems than preexisting data sources [42].
+In this study, objective measures of MSDs could have been obtained via examinations such as medical evaluations.
+In contrast, collecting objective measures of bullying in the workplace would not be feasible, due to problems associated with measures of negative activities, such as bullying, which are subjective and difficult to identify [43].
+Furthermore, it is impossible to know whether the training session partly impacted the workers’ response rate.
+However, the session was considered necessary, including by the company management, as employees needed to answer questions concerning their health and potential issues concerning bullying at work.
+A final limitation is that the measure of workplace bullying considered exclusively repetitive and prolonged exposure to negative workplace behaviors, and thus ignored other important defining elements of the bullying definition, such as the perceived imbalance of power between target and perpetrator(s).
+Measures of exposure to negative acts are often used in the literature and are recommended when the aim of the study is to assess the relationship between bullying and other variables [44].
+However, such measures represent an imperfect operationalization of bullying.

-Despite these limitations, the current findings have implications for future research directions and for practical implications.
-Indeed, for future studies on psychosocial risk factors and MSDs it may be interesting to investigate not only job demands, specifically workload and lack of autonomy, which are often studied as psychosocial risk factors associated with MSDs [45, 46], but also perceptions of work life quality and relationships within the workplace.
-In this study, initial outcomes of such relationships have been reported, although further study is needed not only pertaining to workplace bullying, but relative to the wider category of psychosocial contextual factors (i.e., role clarity, work-family conflict).
-Until now, these have not been studied in relation to MSDs, however they are known to have an effect on health.
+Despite these limitations, the current findings have practical implications and implications for future research.
+For future studies on psychosocial risk factors and MSDs, it may be interesting to investigate not only job demands (e.g., workload and lack of autonomy, which are often studied as psychosocial risk factors associated with MSDs [45, 46]) but also perceptions of work life quality and relationships within the workplace.
+In this study, initial outcomes of such relationships were reported, although further study is needed pertaining to workplace bullying as well as the wider category of psychosocial contextual factors (i.e., role clarity, work-family conflict).
+To date, these have not been studied in relation to MSDs, yet they are known affect health.
 Moreover, future research should also investigate the reciprocal relationship between bullying, job-related strain, and MSDs.